On This Page:

 Why should I destroy my storage media?

 Many departments and organizations at UMass Amherst possess a variety of sensitive information (e.g., student records, health records).
-This information is often saved on hard disk drives, backup tapes, and other forms of magnetic media.
+This information is often saved on hard disk drives, backup tapes, and other forms of electronic and magnetic media.

 My department has many unused hard drives and backup tapes.
 Which ones should we destroy?